0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/schemas/apis.md

 - `schema` (required), the name of the schema
 - `mandatoryExpiration` (required), a boolean that indicates whether to make the claim with mandatory expiration or not
-- `attributes` (required) an array of *maximum four objects* that describe the type of data stored inside the Claim Schema.
+- `attributes` (required) an array of *maximum two objects* that describe the type of data stored inside the Claim Schema.
 Each object contains:

     - `name` (required), name of the attribute.
     - `type` (required), type of the attribute which can be `boolean`, `date`, `datetime`, `multichoice` and `number`.